isabella232/helix-harmonicabsorber/readme.md

 * Series should be able to deal with intervals
 * Remove unneeded dependencies
 * Store all artifacts required for rerunning lighthouse
+* Efficiency improvements!
+* Model statistical functions as functions; The caching layer should be optional